profile

 An easy-to-use annotation interface, with the tools and labels for any image annotation type, is crucial to ensure annotation teams are productive and accurate.
 It's best to avoid any image annotation tool that comes with limitations on the types of annotations you can apply to images.

-Ideally, annotators and project leaders need a tool that can give them the freedom to use the five most common types of annotations, including bounding boxes, polygons, polylines, keypoints, and primitives (more about these below).
+Ideally, annotators and project leaders need a tool that can give them the freedom to use the four most common types of annotations, including bounding boxes, polygons, polylines, and keypoints (more about these below).
 Annotators also need the ability to add detailed and descriptive labels and metadata.

 During the setup phase, detailed and accurate annotations and labels produce more accurate and faster results when computer vision AI models process the data and images.